v1r7u/cloud_computing_course/demo_steps_docs/08-security_certificate.md

 # to read certificate content:
 openssl x509 -text -noout -in root.pem

-# leaf private key
+# leaf private key with EC (Elliptic Curve) Key
+# note, length of the key is significantly shorter, but offers the same cryptographic strength
+# it is also  more efficient in terms of computation, storage, and bandwidth
-openssl genrsa -out leaf.key 2048
+openssl genpkey -algorithm EC -out leaf.key -pkeyopt ec_paramgen_curve:prime256v1

 # leaf certificate request which could be sent to CA for signing
 openssl req -new -key leaf.key \